10.5. Connecting to Virtual Machines and Containers via VNC¶

 Enable VNC support in the virtual machine.

-Specify the TCP port number on the physical server that will be used to listen to VNC connections for the virtual machine.
+Specify the TCP port number on the physical server that will be used to listen to VNC connections to the virtual machine.

 A unique port number must be specified for each virtual machine where you plan to connect via VNC.